 The custom domain option allows you to have your own fully-branded domain.
 This is where you use your own purchased domain and set up a CNAME record with your custom domain name.

 If you need additional guidance on how to set this up using your preferred registrar, this reference guide provides more detail.

-The beauty of using a subdomain to sell your ebooks is you have full control over your storefront, and you have an all-in-one platform handle your entire ebook storefront setup.
+The beauty of using a subdomain to sell your ebooks is you have full control over your website and product pages, and you have an all-in-one platform to handle your entire ebook page setup.